sebiinfo/Authentification-System/doc/project_design.md

 ## Software Architecture

+- The implementation of all features are split in the `sources` folder.
+This folder will be subdivided in folders of name `feature-name` which should contain the `.cpp` and `.hpp` files used to implement this, and only this, specific feature.
-- This project will heavily depend on the OpenCV library.
+- This project will heavily depend on the OpenCV library for the Algorithm and QT for the Graphical Interface.